-Germantown Studios, Breakthrough Visuals, Yadi Angel Art, and Katrina Kopeloff Illustration are owed a big Thank You for helping bring Hopscotch to life.
-I cannot thank them enough for their contributions both to the story and the project.
+Germantown Studios, Yadi Angel Art, and Katrina Kopeloff Illustration are owed a big Thank You for helping bring this project to life.
+I cannot thank them enough for their contributions.
 Their hard work, dedication, and feedback helped make it all possible.
 For more information on their work, please click on their logos below.